GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/terraform-modules/gke-aiml/README.md

 - If a reference to an existing VPC is not provided, it will create a network, a subnet, and IP ranges for GKE pods and services.
 - Optionally, it can provision [Cloud NAT](https://cloud.google.com/nat/docs/overview)
 - If a reference to an existing service account is not provided, the module will create a new service account and assign it to a user-defined set of security roles.
+- Deploys a standard, VPC-native GKE cluster that is configured to utilize Workload Identity.
 - Creates a user defined number of CPU node pools
 - Creates a user defined number of TPU node pools
 - The node pools are configured to use a custom service account
-- Provisions a standard, VPC-native GKE cluster.
-- Deploys a standard, VPC-native GKE cluster that is configured to utilize Workload Identity.
 - Optionally, it can create an Artifact Registry.
 - Creates the specified number of user-defined Cloud Storage buckets.